MPC88/MC_SVCrewRoll/README.md

 Base skill reroll cost (default: 50000).
 Base bonus reroll cost (default: 75000).
 Whether a skill's level is retained when rerolled (default: on).
-% chance of allowing a duplicate skill (default: 0.1% - supports 3 decimal places, anything more is effectively rounded up).
 Restricted skill rolling (default: enabled - if disabled, duplicate and triplicate skill rolls are unrestricted).
+% chance of allowing a duplicate skill (default: 0.1% - supports 3 decimal places, anything more is effectively rounded up.
+Only used if restricted skill rolling is enabled).
 Possible bonuses popup delay (default: 1s)

 settings in .\Star Valor\BepInEx\config\mc.starvalor.crewroll.cfg after first time launching game with mod installed.